voje/git-overview/README.md

 git add new_feature.txt

 # Commit the change.
-git commit -m "Adds new feature."
+git commit -m "Adds new feature"

 # Check the working tree.
 git status